COVID-19 interruption schemes: accessing funding

-Small businesses are the lifeblood of the UK and rightly one of the first areas of the economy the Chancellor moved to protect when launching the government’s £350 billion relief efforts in response to Coronavirus.
+Businesses are the lifeblood of the UK and rightly one of the first areas of the economy the government moved to protect when launching its relief efforts in response to Coronavirus.

-In these turbulent times, access to government-backed funding will prove critical for many businesses plotting a course through fast-changing seas for the next 12 weeks and beyond.
+In these turbulent times, access to government-backed funding has proven critical for many businesses during the pandemic.

-The scheme allows lenders to provide facilities of up to £5 million for up to six years, for term loans and asset finance, and up to three years for overdrafts and invoice finance.
+The scheme allows lenders to provide facilities from £25,001 up to £10 million, for 3 months up to six years for term loans and asset finance, and for 3 months up to three years for overdrafts and invoice finance.

-Any UK-based business with turnover less than £45 million will be able to access the Scheme through a participating scheme lender.
-If your existing funder is not part of the Scheme, speak to your clearing bank or one of the other specialist providers.
-Each lender will have its own lending limits and therefore you may need to make a few calls to explore this.
+Any UK-based business impacted by the pandemic (there is no turnover cap) can access the RLS through a participating scheme lender, absent from the business being in collective insolvency proceedings.
+If your existing funder is not part of the scheme, speak to your clearing bank or one of the other specialist providers.
+Each lender will have its own lending criteria and therefore you may need to make a few calls to explore this.

-The arrangement fees, interest and any other fees are covered by the government for the first 12 months.
+Arrangement fees, interest and any other fees must be settled by the borrower with no cost coverage from the scheme or government.
 You may need to make capital repayments on term loans or asset finance.
-However, we would expect that short to medium-term capital repayment holidays will be available.
+However, we would expect that short-to-medium-term capital repayment holidays may be available subject to lender assessments.

-For any loans over £250k, the funder will require security (usually by way of a debenture or floating charge) over your business’ assets.
-Personal guarantees may still be required, at a lender’s discretion, for such facilities, but they exclude the Principal Private Residence (PPR) and recoveries under these are capped at a maximum of 20% of the outstanding balance of the CBILS facility after the proceeds of business assets have been applied.
+For any loans over £250,000, the funder will require security (usually by way of a debenture or floating charge) over your business’ assets.
+Personal guarantees may still be required (on facilities over £250,000), at a lender’s discretion, for such facilities, but they exclude the Principal Private Residence (PPR).

 Key things to have in place when speaking to your lender are:

 - The last two financial years’ accounts and year to date management accounts